What is R.A.D.?

 Each student will receive a workbook/reference manual which outlines the entire physical defense program for reference and personal growth.
 Upon completion of the program, your signed manual becomes a “ticket” for the Free Lifetime Return and Practice Policy with any R.A.D. instructor, honored worldwide.

 What will I learn?

 The course teaches easy, effective and proven self defense tactics and techniques to protect against various types of assault.
 The course consists of a classroom learning component, which covers topics relating to women, victimization and risk reduction, as well as a practical learning component.

 Who is R.A.D. for, how long is the class, is there a cost and how often will it be offered?

 The R.A.D.
 System of women’s self defense balances the need of women to acquire self defense education in a relatively short period of time by providing short term training opportunities in a building block format.
-This course is offered, free of charge, to women/female bodied students, staff and faculty affiliated with New College of Florida and University of South Florida Sarasota-Manatee.
-The course consists of 12 hours total instruction taught over 3 days at 4 hour increments.
+This course is offered to women/female bodied students, staff and faculty affiliated with New College of Florida and University of South Florida Sarasota-Manatee.
+The course consists of 12 hours total instruction taught over two days at six-hour increments.
 The course will be given as often as possible.

 Do I need prior training?

 This course is designed for the average woman.
 No previous experience or background in self defense is required.
 The focus of R.A.D. is to empower women.
 You determine your own level of participation.

 Does R.A.D. certify me in self defense?